Shattered Hearts Revived

 Complex PTSD or Developmental Trauma

+Developmental trauma, also known as Complex PTSD, stems from a series of repeated, often 'invisible' childhood experiences of maltreatment, abuse, neglect, and situations in which the child has little or no control or perceived hope of escape.
+Growing up in an environment full of unpredictability, danger, parental inconsistency, or emotional abandonment, these individuals are left with 'hidden traumas' that disrupt not only their psychological but also neurological and emotional development.
 Your trauma will not be resolved by reliving (reenacting physically and emotionally) the traumatic experience.
-By itself, abreacting only gives me another chance to go through the terrible experience.
-To be resolved the partner or person suffering form trauma must achieve a mutual state of mind with another person in the midst of the experience that will lead her to act like herself (maintaining a relationship), quieting together and then find meaning for her in the experience by discovering how God sees her at that moment.
+Simply reliving the experience only gives me another chance to go through the terrible experience.
+To be resolved, the partner or person suffering from trauma must achieve a mutual state of mind with another person in the midst of the experience that will lead her to act like herself (maintaining a relationship), calming together, and then find meaning for her in the experience by discovering how God sees her at that moment

 "Being able to feel safe with other people